Two dead, four injured in shooting at Henderson, Kentucky homeless shelter

 This is a developing story and will be updated.

-This article originally appeared on Evansville Courier & Press: Shooting reported at Henderson, Kentucky, Harbor House homeless shelter
+This article originally appeared on Evansville Courier & Press: Mass shooting at Henderson, Kentucky, Harbor House homeless shelter